 Try to get some sleep

 This may seem like common sense for some, but not many people manage to get a good night sleep while camping in the woods.
-Your tent or shelter is not soundproofed and all the noises the forests provide can keep you awake if you’re the anxious type of person.
-Sleeping outside requires some adjusting time and it will be a perfect occasion to see how your family deals with this situation.
+Your tent or shelter is not soundproofed.
+All the noises the forests provide can keep you awake if you’re the anxious type of person.
+Sleeping outside requires some adjusting time.
+It will be a perfect occasion to see how your family deals with this situation.

 Although this may be dangerous for the inexperienced camper, traveling at night may be required in a SHTF scenario.
 If you test your bugout plan on familiar grounds, you should practice using a map and compass or GPS at night.
 You should also try to adjust your vision to the absence of light and check if you can remain calm under those circumstances.